Godalming, Surrey :

 Family

-grave and his memorial at the Nightingale Cemetery
+grave and memorial to Jack Phillips at the Nightingale Cemetery.

-A memorial of a different kind was erected not far away on the
+A memorial of a different kind was constructed almost opposite on the Lammas Lands, next to the church boundary and near the bandstand

-An engraved stone in the wall announced that
+An engraved stone in the wall announces that

 "This stone marks the Godalming Rectory Manor Pound,